wmeints/effective-llm-applications/manuscript/11-working-with-agents.md

 - Use the monitoring to understand how people are using your agent and derive test scenarios from this information.

 {#multi-agent-patterns}
-## Useful multi-agent patterns
+## Interaction patterns for multi-agent systems

-In [#s](#building-multi-agent-systems) we used the competitive agents pattern to review feature files after they were written by a requirements engineering agent.
+In [#s](#building-multi-agent-systems) we used the competitive agents to review feature files after they were written by a requirements engineering agent.
 There are other patterns that are useful for other use cases.

+When it comes to multi-agent systems it's important to understand that you'll have to deal with multiple autonomous agents communicating with eachother.
+This requires you to make choices about interaction and coordination styles.

+### interaction styles for multi-agent systems

+There are three coordination styles that are important for multi-agent systems:

+1. Competitive agents
+2. Cooperative agents
+3. Hierarchical agents

+Agents can give eachother feedback and in essence work against eachother with the ultimate goal of improving the produced end result.

 ## Security practices when working with agents